philgyford/django-hines/README.md

 - `.pre-commit-config.yaml`
 - `.python-version`
 - `pyproject.toml` (in `project`, `tool.ruff` and `tool.uv.pip`)

-- `docker/web/Dockerfile`
+For local development we use uv to manage python version and dependencies, running Django on the local, host machine.
+Postgres, Redis, and the asset-building processes are run in a Docker VM.

-For local development we use Docker.
 The live site is on an Ubuntu 22 VPS.

 ## Local development setup